 There could be various causes for hearing impairment.
-It can be hereditary or just a part of ageing.
+It can be hereditary or just a part of aging.
 A loud noise, an illness, the impact of chemicals, or an accident can all cause it.
 The good news is that most types of hearing loss can be properly treated.
 The reasons for hearing loss in adults can differ from those in children.
 Adult hearing loss could be a result of any of the following:

 It affects the middle ear.
 The middle ear's small bones have a tougher time moving.
 Conductive hearing loss results from it.
 Surgery is a common hearing impairment treatment for this illness.